erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Cloud9's original incarnation as [c9.io](https://c9.io/) is great, and has a free tier, but the terminal  frequently hangs (due to resource sharing, I presume) and I'd guess maintaining it  has lower priority than building the new AWS version.

 I have little experience with AWS, but [Amazon estimates the cost at \~$2/mo](https://aws.amazon.com/cloud9/pricing/), which also seems like a reasonable amount to experiment with.
 I created a budget for $10/mo just in case.
-After a few hours of usage today, my bill is $0.02, and all for S3.
+After a few hours of usage over the past few days, my bill is $0.15, mostly for EC2, but a few cents for S3 (Cloud9-managed EBS) and data transfer too.

 Cloud9 provides an "auto-hibernation" setting to save cost.
 This appears to stop the associated EC2 instance.
 Opening the IDE after manually stopping the instance restarts it.